Background Reading for Teachers PDF. By Howard Zinn. 1994. Interview conducted by Barbara Miner on a number of questions about the study of history.

 – Is it possible for history to be objective?

-Interview conducted by Barbara Miner.
+Interview conducted by Barbara Miner for Rethinking Schools in 1994.

 Thank you so much for this website and the materials it offers.
 I will use some of this material to write my masters thesis.
 From the Netherlands, a student who is really keen on the work of Howard Zinn.